techmo-pl/vamp-wavelet-fft/README.md

    the feature sub-vectors of length 60 for each segment.
 9. Sub-vectors are concatenated to obtain a final feature matrix as numpy ndarray of shape int(N/4800), 60.

-A detailed presentation of the algorithm is presented in the paper M.Ziołko, M.Kucharski, S.Pałka, B.Ziołko, K.Kaminski, I.Kowalska, A.Szpakowicz, J.Jamiołkowski, M.Chlabicz, M.Witkowski:
-Fourier-Wavelet Voice Analysis Applied to Medical Screening Tests.
-Proceedings of the INTERSPEECH 2021 (under review).